jpreecedev/developerhandbook/src/pages/how-to-configure-vs-code-react-development/index.md

 ## How to configure VS Code to use iTerm2 and Oh-my-zsh

-You will spend a lot of time in the terminal so I highly recommend taking some time to add some power-tools to it.
+You will spend a lot of time in the terminal so I highly recommend taking some time to add a decent terminal.
+The terminal built in to Mac and Windows are decent enough, but iTerm and Oh-my-zsh have many power-tools and are easy to extend with community built plugins.

 ![VS Code - iTerm2 - Oh-My-Zsh](vs-code-terminal-ohmyzsh-iterm2.png)